Free Research Preview. DrugChatter may produce inaccurate information.

 What is Lipitor?

-Lipitor is a statin medication used to lower low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the blood.
-It works by inhibiting the production of cholesterol in the liver, which helps to reduce the amount of cholesterol in the bloodstream.
+Lipitor is a statin medication used to treat high cholesterol and reduce the risk of heart disease.
+It works by blocking the production of cholesterol in the liver, which helps to lower LDL (bad) cholesterol levels in the blood.

 * Fatigue